 - We provide two downloadable kits for you to get started with.

 The Starterkit is a full-blown Kirby installation with a lot of example content, blueprints, templates and more.
-It is ideal to explore many of Kirby's options and play with the Panel.
+It is ideal for new users to explore many of Kirby's options and get to know the Panel.

-- Extract the ZIP file in your server's web root
+- Extract the contents of the ZIP file into your server's web root

 - Visit your new Kirby site in your browser at

 - Visit the Panel at

 If you want to use PHP's built-in server (not recommended), you have to start it up with Kirby's router: